rominacarabathampi/hyde/about.md

 I am familiar with both Google Cloud Services and Amazon Web Services as I have used them on personal and academic projects.

-For more details regarding the projects, please see the Projects tab on the navigation bar.
+For more details regarding the projects, please see [Projects](https://rominacarabathampi.ca/) page.

 ### Contact Details